bhattlab/bhattlab_workflows/manual/preprocessing.md

 3. How paired end reads are specified (read_specification)
 4. Read file extension (extension)
 5. Path for the host reference genome (host_genome)
+6. Quality trimming settings (should be fine as is)

 *This program runs under the assumption samples are named <sample_id>\_[R]1.fastq[fq].gz and <sample_id>\_[R]2.fastq[fq].gz.* The R1/R2 and suffix must be specified in the config.